soundpress/RulesOfNYC/docs/c08/index.rst

 *§ 1-05 Liability for Violations.* ::

-A business required to be licensed or registered pursuant to section 16-505 of the Code shall be liable for violations of any of the provisions of chapter 1 of Title 16-A of the Code or section 2-05 or 2-06 or any provisions of subchapters D, E, F or G of this chapter committed by any of its employees or agents.
+A business required to be licensed or registered pursuant to section 16-505 of the Code shall be liable for violations of any of the provisions of chapter 1 of Title 16-A of the Code or 17 RCNY § 2-05 or 2-06 or any provisions of subchapters D, E, F or G of this chapter committed by any of its employees or agents.